bdynamic/liontron_mqtt/README.md

 2. The script will connect to the BMS, read data, and store it in a file called `data.json`.
 The battery load will also be calculated and stored in the database.

-## LED Indicator

-The script uses an LED to indicate the battery level.
-The LED will be:

-* Green: Battery level is above 80%
-* Yellow: Battery level is between 50% and 80%
-* Red: Battery level is below 50%

 ## Data